LavaOS/LavaOS/README.md

 # ⚠️ Legacy branch

-This is the ttash can of the LavaOS and old codes will move to here
+This is the trash can of the LavaOS and old codes will move to here